argoproj-labs/hera/docs/user-guides/script-annotations.md

        f.write("Hello, world!")
 ```

-The new approach allows us to avoid duplication of the path, which is now optional, and results in more readable code:
+The `Annotated` approach allows us to return a value directly, and the Hera Runner will handle the serialisation and
+writing to a file:

 ```python
 @script()